 The deadline was put in place after the late-season trade of Joe Dugan that allowed the New York Yankees to win the 1922 American League pennant.
 During the off-season, Commissioner Landis enacted a trading deadline.

-From 1923 to 1985, the trading deadline was June 15.
-Since 1986, it has been midnight Eastern time on July 31st - since moved to 4 pm ET.
-Sometimes trades were not announced until August 1 as the paperwork does not reach the league office until after 11 PM on July 31.
+From 1923 to 1985, the trading deadline was June 15th.
+In 1986, it became midnight Eastern time on July 31st - since moved to 4 pm ET.
+Sometimes trades were not announced until August 1st as the paperwork did not reach the league office until after 11 PM on July 31.
 It has also sometimes been moved to July 30th or August 1st in order for the day not to fall on a week-end.